Meet The Hotelier Behind Almhof Schneider In Lech

 Gerold Schneider: We have decided to focus on Lech where we can be personally present and fully in charge of every detail.
 This would not be the case if we had another hotel somewhere else.
 There is enough room to play here.
 In the small hamlet of Zug, 3km away from the hotel (where we run „Restaurant Klösterle“) we will be opening a new combination of „chalet“ and workspace in a traditional farmhouse dating back to 1609.
-Then there is another project: a low key, 3-star house with 15 rooms and an additional exhibition/meeting/yoga space that we hope to open already next summer.
-Where do you travel to in your free time and do you have a favorite hotel you always go?
-To the cities and to the sea.
+Then there is another project: a low-key, 3-star house with 15 rooms and an additional exhibition/meeting/yoga space that we hope to open already next summer.

 Gerold Schneider: People who value highly personalised service, love to detail, understatement, no-fuss “luxury“, who look for a sense of coming home and who enjoy sharing time with other people from around the world, regardless of age and profession.